 With all of that information, anomalies may be detected more easily.
 The most excellent part is that you don’t have to ask people for additional authentication procedures because the correct technologies allow you to do so quickly.

-Best Data Protection Practices
+CNP Data Protection Best Practices

 Credit information must still be protected even if they aren’t in front of you at the time.
 According to PCI Data Security Standard (PCI DSS), this is the case, and it is primarily intended to safeguard every merchant from future CNP fraud efforts (and card-present too).